Key takeaways:

 Tenants of a gated community value the security afforded by the gate surrounding their building or neighborhood.
 Unfortunately, balancing security and convenience with a gated community isn’t easy.
 Entering a credential at the gate can slow down entry to users, which can create a long line of cars.

-Thankfully, there are gate access solutions to create a seamless experience.
+Thankfully, there are gate access control solutions to create a seamless experience.
 Vehicle readers and windshield tags enable drivers to simply approach the gate and enter without scanning a credential or inputting a PIN.

 Important note: Gated communities are not limited to neighborhoods.
 For example, ButterflyMX provides access control systems to many types of gated properties, such as truck stops, campsites, HOAs, condos, mobile home communities, and self-storage facilities.